The Power of Punctuation

 Example: Her book dedication read: To my parents, Sophie and Andrew

-If Sophie and Andrew are her parents, then no comma is used after parents.
-If the dedication were meant for her parents, for Sophie, and for Andrew (three sets of people), then another comma after Sophie is needed.
+If Sophie and Andrew are her parents, then no comma is used after Sophie.
+If the dedication were meant for her parents, for Sophie, and for Andrew (three sets of people), then another comma after Sophie would be needed to avoid ambiguity.

 Example: They took in Maddie, a student, and a puppy.

 Do we mean two beings: a student named Maddie and a puppy?
 If so, we should rewrite the sentence for clarity.

 Example: They took in a student named Maddie and a puppy.
 OR They took in Maddie, a student, as well as a puppy.

 If we mean three beings, then we should also rewrite the sentence for clarification.

 Example: They took in Maddie plus a student and a puppy.
 OR They took in Maddie as well as a student and a puppy.